openenergysolutions/dss_rs/README.md

 We rely on pre-built binaries, which are included in the `lib` folder.
 The only target currently supported is `linux_x64`.

-This project is unaffiliated with the DSS_Extensions organization in any way.
+This project is unaffiliated with the DSS_Extensions organization.

 ## Building